 Miss Piggy and Animal

-It is not yet known what year Bendy Toys released their Miss Piggy or Animal dolls (in any size), therefore it can not yet be confirmed if Bendy Toys was first to market these characters.
-If they were not released until 1978, then Bendy Toys and Fisher-Price would have both been the first to market Miss Piggy and Animal.
-However, Bendy Toys clearly has the distinction of marketing the first dolls of Miss Piggy and Animal in 1977 or 1978 (though it is unknown which size), while Fisher-Price clearly has the distinction of marketing the first toy puppets of Miss Piggy and Animal in 1978.
+It is not yet known if Bendy Toys released their Miss Piggy and Animal dolls in 1977 or 1978, therefore it can not yet be confirmed if Bendy Toys was first to market these characters.
+(If they were released in 1977 then they would have that distinction.)
+However, Bendy Toys clearly has the distinction of marketing the first dolls of Miss Piggy and Animal in 1977 or 1978 (though in the case of Miss Piggy it is unknown which size of doll was released first, large or small, or if they were both released at the same time), while Fisher-Price clearly has the distinction of marketing the first toy puppets of Miss Piggy and Animal in 1978.
 In addition Fisher-Price marketed the first action figure of Animal in 1978.
-If we exclude small bendy "action figures" from the list as well as Muppet Babies toys and articlulated plastic dolls, then the first articulated action figure of Miss Piggy is likely the one made by Palisades Toys in 2002.
+If we exclude small bendy "action figures" from the list as well as Muppet Babies toys and articulated plastic dolls, then the first articulated action figure of Miss Piggy is likely the one made by Palisades Toys in 2002.
+Otherwise Hasbro produced a Muppet Babies action figure of Baby Piggy in 1984 (however only the head turned) while Direct Connect produced both an articulated doll and a small bendy action figure of Miss Piggy in 1989, all of which might be considered by some to be action figures.
 Both Fisher-Price and Palitoy made a finger puppet of Miss Piggy in 1978.
 Palitoy made the first finger puppet of Animal in 1978.
 The Palitoy puppets were sold only in Europe.
-Schleich made PVC figures of both characters in 1979.
+Schleich made the first PVC figures of both characters in 1979.

 The first PVC figures of Miss Piggy and Animal were made by Schleich in 1979